 Hard water seems like a contradiction, but it’s a common water quality issue in the United States.
-In fact, 85% of public tap water is “hard” to some degree.
-Understanding hard water and what it can do to your plumbing and appliances is an important lesson for any homeowner.
+In fact, most public tap water is "hard" to some degree.
+Understanding hard water and what it can do to your plumbing and appliances is an important lesson for any homeowner, as well as the benefits of reverse osmosis systems.

 What Is Hard Water?